maalsabe/azure-docs/articles/azure-monitor/app/status-monitor-v2-get-started.md

 ### Install prerequisites
 Run PowerShell as Admin.

+Note: You should have TLS1.2 enabled on your machine to be able to get NuGet package provider using the following commands.
+See https://docs.microsoft.com/en-us/windows-server/security/tls/tls-registry-settings#tls-12
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
 Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force